 > bin/ccruncher-cmd -w -o data -DNU=12.54 -DW1=0.29 -DW2=0.48 -DR12=0.21 samples/test05.xml

-Command line execution outputs a 80-colum width trace cointaining valuable info.
-We recommend to save this trace because it contains the file name and its checksum, the macros values, the RNG seed, and a description of the problem that is simulated.
+Command line execution outputs a 80-column width trace containing valuable info.
+We recommend saving this trace because it contains the file name and its checksum, the macros values, the RNG seed, and a description of the problem that is simulated.

 5. Flying solo